Ricochet (1991 film)

 Ricochet is a 1991 American action crime thriller film, directed by Russell Mulcahy, written by Steven E. de Souza, and starring Denzel Washington, John Lithgow, Ice-T, Kevin Pollak, and Lindsay Wagner, with Mary Ellen Trainor reprising her role as Gail Wallens from Die Hard.
-The film details a struggle between a Los Angeles district attorney (Washington) and a vengeful criminal (Lithgow) whom he arrested when he was a cop.
+The film details a struggle between a Los Angeles district attorney (Washington) and a vengeful criminal hitman (Lithgow) whom he arrested when he was a cop.

 Plot

 In 1983, rookie LAPD officer and law student Nick Styles meets Alice and drifts away from childhood friend Odessa, who has become a drug dealer in South Central Los Angeles.
 Styles and his partner Larry Doyle patrol a carnival, where they encounter hitman Earl Talbot Blake and his accomplice, Kim.
 Styles is forced into an armed standoff when Blake takes a hostage after killing several drug dealers.
 After stripping off his equipment and uniform, Styles uses a gun hidden in his athletic supporter, shooting Blake in the knee and subduing him.
 The incident is caught on camera by an amateur videographer and televised, making Styles a hero.
 He and Doyle are promoted to Detective, while Blake and Kim are sent to prison.

 Eight years later, Styles has become an Assistant District Attorney and is married to Alice with two daughters.
 Behind bars, Blake allies himself with the Aryan Brotherhood to plot an escape and take revenge against Styles.
 Kim is paroled and assists in Blake's escape.
 Blake and the Brotherhood members stage a violent and deadly prison escape during a parole hearing, which only Blake and Brotherhood leader Jesse Schultzman survive.
 Afterwards, Blake murders Schultzman and burns his corpse; while in prison, he had swapped their dental records in order to fake his own death and ensure authorities would believe that Blake had died in the fire.

 Styles finds Odessa, now a major drug dealer, and pleads with him to cease dealing to children.
 Blake and Kim kill city councilman U.B.
 Farris, a colleague of Styles, dressing his body in drag, planting child pornography in his briefcase and staging his death to look like a suicide, framing Styles for embezzling city funds.
 Blake and Kim abduct Styles outside his home and hold him hostage in an empty swimming pool for several days.
 Blake engages Styles in arm wrestling and then repeatedly injects him with heroin and cocaine.
 He then hires Wanda, a prostitute, to have sex with Styles while he is impaired with the drugs.
 She ignores the weakened Styles' objections and rapes him as Blake records the incident on video.
 After Blake and Kim deposit an unconscious Styles on the steps of City Hall, Alice overhears Styles' superiors telling him he has tested positive for gonorrhea and believes he is cheating on her.